codacy/codacy-pmd/src/main/resources/docs/description/java_design_FieldDeclarationsShouldBeAtStartOfClass.md

-Fields should be declared at the top of the `class`, before any method declarations, constructors, initializers or inner classes.
+Since: PMD 5.0

-It is a widely accepted good code style.
+Fields should be declared at the top of the class, before any method declarations, constructors, initializers or inner classes.

-Ex:
+Example(s):
 ```
 public class HelloWorldBean {